Dnjiru/quotes-app/README.md

 ## Support and contact details
 It is unlikely that you run into any issues as you use the application.
 But incase you do, please drop me an email at mr.mwaniki@gmail.com.

+You are also welcome to contribute to the code that is available on GitHub.

+Please reach out for collaboration, consultation or just "Hi, Let's have Coffee."}

+## Authors Information
+David Mwaniki Njiru, is a full stack development student.He recently enrolled for Web and Mobile Apps development.
+A Journey that has opened his vision into a new horizon.
+He has a background in Electrical and Mechanical Services in Data Centres and High Critical Enviroment.
+He has been working in the Telcom Industry for the last 10Years.

+## Access Application
+Here is the link to GitHub Page where you can access the application online.

+### License
+This application use MIT License.
+Copyright (c) {2019} **{List of contributors; David Mwaniki.
+Technical Mentor: Sam.
+Moringa School}**

+## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).